 - Anti-bullying policy

 - Code of Conduct

 - Rewards and Sanctions policy

+- Mobile phone policy

+- Attendance policy

 Note: Minor adjustments may be made to this document during the course of the year.
 Members of the school community will be informed of such adjustments.